 FilePathToContentRoot - File path to the directory in which uploaded courses should be stored.
 This directory should contain the files served by the path specified in "WebPathToContentroot".
 Individual courses will be placed in subdirectories within this directory.
-Note: This setting should not include a slash at the end.

 Example: "C:\inetpub\wwwroot\courses"